Compare two cars

 Verdict

 Renault appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Megane offers slightly better overall protection and takes the lead.
-It all continues in the same direction, with Renault offering somewhat better performance, just enough to call it quicker.
-It does come at a cost though, and that's the fuel consumption...
-No mistake, whatever you decide here, but I'd still go for the Citroen.
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
+Citroen C4 , on the other hand, consumps significantly less fuel, and that's a big plus.
+I believe that, when we take all into account, we have only one winner here - the Citroen.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among thousands of similar, yet so different vehicles.

 Check a car by its VIN number